 General knowledge of the basic concepts of a relational database system and the application of structured data collections in archaeology;

-To apply this to excavations as well as to research in the context of one’s own thesis;
+Ability to apply this to excavations as well as to research in the context of one’s own thesis;

-Prepare and perform a basic archaeological measurement project;
+Know how to prepare and perform a basic archaeological measurement project;

-Select and apply the matching techniques;
+Ability to select and apply the applicable field recording techniques;

 Course schedule details can be found in the BA1 time schedule.